jbpoline/Bic_day/bic/talk.rst

 * Accountability
     - Working such that the next post-doc will need less than a week to start progress
     - Working such that others in the community can check / build upon

+.. ask audience how long a post-doc needs to get up and running analyzing another post-doc's data at the moment.
+How about meta-analysis within lab?

 * Openness
     -  Working such that my colleague can check my work